jitbit/HtmlSanitizer/README.md

 </script>
 ```

-The sanitizer uses [whitelisting](https://en.wikipedia.org/wiki/Whitelisting) (as opposed to "blacklisting")
+The sanitizer uses [whitelisting](https://en.wikipedia.org/wiki/Whitelisting) (as opposed to "blacklisting") and uses browser/DOM to parse the html by creating an invisible "sandboxed" iframe.

 ## Tags allowed by default